 CIPRO® HC OTIC is contraindicated in persons with a history of hypersensitivity to hydrocortisone, ciprofloxacin or any member of the quinolone class of antimicrobial agents.
-This nonsterile product should not be used if the tympanic membrane is perforated.
+This nonsterile product should not be used if the tympanic membrane is known or suspected to be perforated.
 Use of this product is contraindicated in viral infections of the external canal including varicella and herpes simplex infections.

 NOT FOR OPHTHALMIC USE.
 NOT FOR INJECTION.

 CIPRO® HC OTIC should be discontinued at the first appearance of a skin rash or any other sign of hypersensitivity.
 Serious and occasionally fatal hypersensitivity (anaphylactic) reactions, some following the first dose, have been reported in patients receiving systemic quinolones.
 Serious acute hypersensitivity reactions may require immediate emergency treatment.
 The dropper cap contains natural rubber (latex) which may cause severe allergic reactions.